 Fried Oyster Mushrooms

-Easy Vegan Fried Oyster Mushrooms
+Vegan Fried Oyster Mushrooms (Easy and Amazing)

 The great Aaliyah Haughton once said, “and if at first you don’t succeed, then dust yourself off and try again…” I sure am glad I decided to try again with these Fried Oyster Mushrooms!
-I tested them out a while back and didn’t have the best of luck.
-The mushrooms were sliding right out of the breading and they just didn’t taste quite right.

 Well, the super bowl is coming up and I couldn’t leave y’all hanging without a new appetizer to serve up for the big day!
-I’ve finally perfected the recipe and if you’re looking for a crispy vegan fried chicken substitute, this one’s it!
-The perfect comfort food you’ve been craving!

 Fried Oyster Mushrooms